mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. A Member may—
 	1. reside in the space and use the other Resources,
 	1. participate in Operational Activity, Collective Change and Constitutional Change,
-	1. participate in the selection of Volunteers and other Members, and
+	1. vote on other people becoming Volunteers or Members, and
-	1. participate in Voluntary Assistance and Intervention during Conflict Resolution.
+	1. participate in Voluntary Assistance and Intervention regarding Conflict Resolution.
 1. A Member should—
 	1. assume an equitable share of the total responsibility for the space including social, legal and financial matters, and
 	1. contribute in some way to Wurzen and the wider world.
-1. In order to become a Member, a person must—
-	1. have resided in the space as a Volunteer for at least 28 days in total, and
-	1. reaffirm they understand and accept the Constitution and Collective Agreements.
+1. To become a Volunteer, a person should explicitly accept the Constitution and the Collective Agreements.
 1. A Member should be evaluated (§9.) as soon as possible after 6 months (180 days).
 At their evaluation they may request to—
   1. return to Guest,
   1. return to Volunteer, or